ZoeDekraker/Blog/README.md

-# 📖 Blog Timeline: What I’m Up To
+# 📖 What I’m Up To

 > A simple, chronological timeline to track updates, posts, and notes.
 > New entries at the top.